MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-cli-v1.md

 :::moniker range=">=azure-pipelines-2019.1"

 <!-- :::editable-content name="description"::: -->
-Run Azure CLI commands against an Azure subscription in a shell script when running on Linux agent or Batch script when running on Windows agent.
+Run Azure CLI commands against an Azure subscription in a shell script when running on Linux agent or batch script when running on Windows agent.
 <!-- :::editable-content-end::: -->

 :::moniker-end